gjbex/Best-practices-for-data-science-on-HPC/source-code/python/cosines/README.md

 1. `environment.yml`: A YAML file that specifies the Python environment dependencies.
 You can create the environment using the command above.
 2. `cosine.py`: A Python script that generates a cosine wave plot and saves it
-1. `jobscript.slurm`: A Slurm job script that specifies the resources needed to run the Python script.
+1. `cosine.slurm`: A Slurm job script that specifies the resources needed to run the Python script.
 It includes the job name, output file, and the command to run the Python script.